sim8/cpp-exercises/notes/basics.md

   - `double d1 = 2.3;`
   - `double d1 {2.3};` universal form.
 Does not auto-convert types
 - `auto` - can default to this type (deduces type)
+- Types
+  - Unsigned - use for bitwise logical operations
+  - `sizeOf` returns size of type in implementation
+  - Use standard library type alias for types of a fixed size, if needed
+  - `0b` prefix for a binary integer literal, `0x` hexademical
+  - Can use single quotes to break up long literal numbers for readability
 - Namespaces
   - Local, class, namespace
   - Anything not in a block is global